 “The newest innovations are transforming the workforce landscape at a breakneck speed.
 To stay updated with these changes, employers are looking for people with appropriate skills that meet the current needs of their companies as well as respective industries”, suggests Neil Peterson, an assignment help expert.
 On the other hand, employees are constantly looking to master new skills and stay relevant in their respective fields at every stage of their careers.

 However, it has become quite common for employers to decide that a degree alone is not sufficient.
-A particular study conducted by Northeastern Universitysuggests an increasing demand for job applicants to holdonline certificates, and real-world professional experience, other than proper college degrees.
-The findings indicate that employers are recognising the fact that lifelong learning is essential to both securing a job and remaining relevant in a 21st-century work environment.
+A particular study conducted by Northeastern University suggests an increasing demand for job applicants to hold online certificates, and real-world professional experience, other than proper college degrees.
+The findings indicate that employers are recognizing the fact that lifelong learning is essential to both securing a job and remaining relevant in a 21st-century work environment.

 The Importance of Educational Credentials in Employment

-For decades, numerous studies have shown a large gap in the income between people who don’t graduate from high school and people who do.
-There is an even greater disparitybetween people who graduate from high school and who graduate from college.
-The innovations and demand of technology are changing this dynamic somewhat.
+For decades, numerous studies have shown a large gap in income between people who don’t graduate from high school and people who do.
+There is an even greater disparity between people who graduate from high school and those who graduate from college.
+The innovations and demands of technology are changing this dynamic somewhat.
 However, it is still undeniable that individuals with advanced degrees, on the whole, happen to earn more and find more career success than people without degrees.